DWWM-23526/Projet-passion-manga-REACT-Front-Office/README.md

 # Passion-Manga-REACT
-  Front END du projet Passion Manga
+  Front END of project Passion Manga

 ## Installation
 Install the application dependencies by running: